GeertjanWielenga/vuejet/README.md

-# Full replacement of Knockout with Vue in an Oracle JET context
+# Full Replacement of Knockout with Vue in Oracle JET